opencog/opencog/examples/openpsi/README.md

 2. Load examples by running `guile -l ping.scm`

-3. Start running the ping-component by executing `(psi-run ping-component )`
+3. Start running the ping-component by executing `(psi-run ping-component)`

-4. The output will be
+4. After few seconds the output will be
 ```
 scheme@(guile-user)>
 Just pinged